dy/sprae/r&d.md

   ~ so props have to do with describing how effect is triggered.
   + It seems event modifiers can be applied to any props: interval, debounce,
   + it allows factoring them out
-  - it brings us to a tough spot where we deal with asynchronous conditional, which is hard and fragile to tackle.
+  - it brings us to a tough spot where we deal with asynchronous conditional, which is hard and fragile.

 ## [ ] Directives